sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/05-managing-your-app.markdown

 through Liferay's notification system.

 New versions of your apps are created in a similar fashion to creating new apps.
-To add a new version, navigate to *Home* &rarr; *Apps* and select the app you wish to edit.
+To add a new version, navigate to *Account Home* &rarr; *Apps* and select the app you wish to edit.
 Click the *Edit* button to edit that app.
 You are taken to the Details screen.
 At the bottom of the Details screen, click the *Add New Version* button.
 This button begins the process of adding a new version, starting with the App Details screen.
 In this case, the screen is pre-filled with data from the current version of the app.

 You can make any changes to the pre-filled data on this screen.
 Since this is a new version of an existing app, making major changes (such as completely